 Dreaming can help your mind deal with stress, it can foster creativity, can improve your mood, and helps you process your daily experiences.

 3. Get a Moderate Amount of Exercise.
-Exercise helps you relieve stress, can help you lose or manage your weight.
-It can help lower the risk of some diseases like cardiovascular diseases, type 2 diabetes, high blood pressure.
+Exercise helps you relieve stress, can help you lose and manage your weight.
+It can help lower the risk of some diseases like cardiovascular disease, type 2 diabetes, and high blood pressure.
 It can help your body be better able to fight off infection and germs.
-Exercise can help you sleep better.
+Exercise can also help you sleep better.

 You may want to avoid the gym at the moment to avoid spreading and coming in contact with the virus or other germs.
 There are many ways you can still get a moderate amount of exercise.
 Take a walk in the sunshine.
 Exercise at home or in your backyard.
 Do some house work or home improvements.
 Run around with your kids.
 There are many easy ways to get exercise.

 4. Avoid excessive alcohol consumption.
-It can make you more susceptible to respiratory illnesses, and make your recovery time slower.
+Drinking alcohol can make you more susceptible to respiratory illnesses, and make your recovery time slower.
 A glass of red wine is fine, and may even be beneficial.
 But too much of a good thing can be harmful.

 5. Eat lots of vegetables, especially dark leafy greens.
 They are full of immune boosting nutrients.

-I’m going to go through some of the vitamins and minerals that known to help boost your immune system and tell you how you can get them from food.
+I’m going to go through some of the vitamins and minerals that are known to help boost your immune system, and tell you how you can get them from food.